josephsl/wintenApps/readme.md

 * NVDA plays location beep for map locations.
 * When using street side view and if "use keyboard" option is enabled, NVDA will announce street addresses as you use arrow keys to navigate the map.

-## Microsoft Edge

-This refers to classic EdgeHTML-based Microsoft Edge.

-* Text auto-complete will be tracked and announced in address omnibar.
-This is now part of NVDA 2019.3.
-* NVDA will no longer play suggestion sound when pressing F11 to toggle full screen.
-This is now part of NVDA 2019.3.
-* Removed suggestions sound playback for address omnibar.
-This is now part of NVDA 2019.3.

 ## Microsoft Store